By Scott Ross

 Slang is not the issue.
-The adoption of the demotic and the colloquial do not, in themselves, cause me despair; language that does not move and change and grow with those who speak it soon becomes language that is fustian, and dead.
+The adoption of the demotic and the colloquial do not, in themselves, cause me to despair; language that does not move and change and grow with those who speak it soon becomes language that is fustian, and dead.
 What I’m nattering on about are those words that infect the stream of meaningful discourse.
-Saying, or worse, writing, “impact” as a verb* so often that it becomes accepted speech does not clarify.
+Saying, or worse, writing, “impact” as a verb so often that it becomes accepted speech does not clarify.
 It obfuscates.
 (Anyone who can, with complete lack of guile, use that adjectival nightmare “impactful” and not feel a sense of shame so overwhelming as to induce a psychic breakdown is already beyond the pale.)
 Using “proactive” when what you really mean is to behave in a manner that anticipates problems and avoids them before they occur, is sheer linguistic barbarism.
-The English-speaking world managed just fine being active (or even “reactive”) for hundreds of years and wasn’t aware that it needed grammatical correction for a lack that never existed.
+The English-speaking world managed just fine being active (or even “reactive”) for hundreds of years and wasn’t aware that it needed grammatical correction for a verbal lack that never existed.

 Most of the bad badinage that afflicts rational discourse has arisen from, as nearly as I can determine, three principal sources, none of which I would trust with fixing a streetlamp, much less altering the language: Business, government, and that curiously hyper-polite matrix I think of as “OfficerSpeak”: The military and its kissing-cousin, what we still laughingly refer to as “law enforcement.”